 Each figure should have a brief caption describing it and, if necessary, interpreting the various lines and symbols on the figure.
 As much lettering as possible should be removed from the figure itself and included in the caption.
-If a figure has parts, these should be labelled (a), (b), (c), etc.
+If a figure has parts, these should be labelled (a), (b), (c), etc. Table 4 gives the definitions for describing symbols and lines often used within figure captions (more symbols are available when using the optional packages loading the AMS extension fonts).

-Table 3.
-Control sequences to describe lines and symbols in figure ca ptions.
+Table 4.
+Control sequences to describe lines and symbols in figure captions.